boyahou/boyahou.github.io/_pages/about.md

 Thanks for visiting!
 I am a final-year Ph.D. student in the ECE department at University of Illinois, Urbana-Champaign.
 I am fortunate to be advised by Prof. [Subhonmesh Bose](http://boses.ece.illinois.edu/).
 I received M.Eng. from UIUC and B.S. from Zhejiang University in 2019.
 I am broadly interested in the area of autonomy.

-My CV can be found here [CV](../assets/BoyaCV.pdf).
+My CV can be found here (April 2024) [CV](../assets/BoyaCV.pdf).

 # News:
-April, 2024: I'll be presenting my work at [the 10th Midwest Workshop on Control and Game Theory](https://mwcgt2024.northwestern.edu/) at Northwestern, and [the 4th Symposium on Machine Learning and Dynamical Systems](https://sites.google.com/site/boumedienehamzi/home/fourth-symposium-on-machine-learning-and-dynamical-systems) at the Fields Institute.
+April 2024: I'll be presenting my work at [the 10th Midwest Workshop on Control and Game Theory](https://mwcgt2024.northwestern.edu/) at Northwestern, and [the 4th Symposium on Machine Learning and Dynamical Systems](https://sites.google.com/site/boumedienehamzi/home/fourth-symposium-on-machine-learning-and-dynamical-systems) at the Fields Institute.

 # Research